goshng/polap/README.md

 ## Key Features

-- **Flexible Assembly**: Polap utilizes Flye as a "black-box" assembler, adding custom logic to filter and identify organelle-specific contigs.
+- **Rough organellar gene annotation**: Enables Polap to select contigs from mitochondrial and chloroplast origins, focusing specifically on the target mtDNA.
-- **Rough Organellar Gene Annotation**: Enables Polap to select contigs from mitochondrial and chloroplast origins, focusing specifically on the target mtDNA.
+- **Organellar seed contig selection**: (Not tested yet!)
+Polap adds custom logic to filter and identify organelle-specific contigs.

 ## How It Works

 1. **Initial whole-genome assembly**: Flye performs a whole-genome assembly on the input long reads.
 We need paired-end short-read data to estimate the genome size using **JellyFish**.
 The current version of Flye does not require a genome size for the genome assembly, but we have not test it yet.
 Because Polap still needs short-read data for a final polishing using FMLRC, it uses short-read data to estimate the genome size that might help Flye perform a whole-genome assembly with less memory and computing time.
-2. **Seed contig selection**: Using BLAST, Polap identifies mtDNA-related contigs based on the presence of organelle genes.
+2. **Organellar seed contig selection**: Using BLAST, Polap identifies mtDNA-related contigs based on the presence of organelle genes.
 Users need to manually select mitochondrial-origin contigs using organelle gene annotation tables that are made by **Flye** and modified by **Polap**.
 3. **Organelle-gename assembly**: Selected mtDNA seed contigs and the input long-read sequencing data are aligned using **[Minimap2](https://github.com/lh3/minimap2)** and those reads that are well mapped on the input long reads are fed into **Flye** to assembly the organellar genome.
 We borrow the approach of **ptGAUL** in this long-read selection.
 4. **Final Polishing**: The selected mtDNA contigs undergo polishing with FMLRC for accurate genome assembly.
 Short-read sequence polishing uses **FMLRC** for high-quality, error-corrected assemblies of the target mitochondrial genome as suggested by **ptGAUL**.